Environment Configuration

 - Commit and PR it like any other repo change.

-- On merge, other worktrees can
+- On merge, other branches can

 Importon their next sync.